IvanTepes/Space-Facts/README.md

 ### Landing page and jumbotron

-* Background for landing page i chosen dark black-blue image with orange center of galaxy and slightly transparent jumboton in middle give nice sight in that image.
+* For the background for landing page i have chosen dark black-blue image with orange center of galaxy and slightly transparent jumboton in middle to give a nice sight in that image.

-* **Jumbotron** contains a question that immediately catches the eye and prompts the user to ask for a second what the universe is, the second thing is ~~that distracts him are two bouncing icons around the message~~**Explore** message/button in orange colour to interest him and encourage him to explore the site the third thing is the `**Scroll Down** text and the three **Arrows** that point down and have an animation of disappearing and reappearing over a period of time.`
+* **Jumbotron** contains a question that immediately catches the eye and prompts the user to ask for a second what the universe is, the second thing is ~~that distracts him are two bouncing icons around the message~~ **Explore** message / button in orange colour to interest him and encourage him to explore the site,and the third thing is the `**Scroll Down** text and the three **Arrows** that point down and have an animation of disappearing and reappearing over a period of time.`

-* **Explore** is designed as call-to-action button and are clickable and on desktop screens when hover over it with mouse change colours giving user information that he can make action whit it.
+* **Explore** is designed as call-to-action button and it is clickable on desktop screens.
+When hover over it with the mouse it changes the colours, giving user information that he can make action whit it.

 * ~~**Bouncing icon** are designed to let the user know that he should scroll the page, but if he did not understand the first idea and clicks on the icon or on **Explore** the page will automatically move to the section with planets.~~

-* **Scroll down and Arrows** ``are one of changes that i make after first testing of application.
-They try to clarify what user need to do when land for first time on page.
+* **Scroll down and Arrows** ``are one of changes that i made after first testing of application.
+They try to clarify what user needs to do when landing for the first time on page.
 With first design **Bouncing icon** around text **Explore** testers had the impression that it was not clear enough what to do on the first visit to the site.``

 * **Jumbotron, Bouncing icons and Explore before update.**
 * `Jumbotron, Scroll Down Text and Explore after update.`